 Ensure accuracy before delivery

 It is critical that patient billing statements are accurate when they are delivered.
 Billing mistakes will negatively impact both days in accounts receivable and profitability.
 Even a due date error demands costly staff attention and resolution, so it should be avoided at all costs.
 Your outsource billing partner should be HITRUST rel=”nofollow”-certified and use a cross-reference technology to ensure that each billing statement is accurate beyond the shadow of a doubt.
 Their data management and statement production techniques should incorporate intelligent, intuitive design with a bulletproof approach that ensures compliance and accuracy.
 Even seemingly benign mistakes can expose patient data and damage your reputation as a healthcare provider.
-The additional layer of security provided by your outsource billing partner can help ensure statement accuracy and speed up the payment process for a positive impact to your patient revenue cycle.
+The additional layer of security provided by your outsource billing partner can help ensure statement accuracy and speed up the payment process for a positive impact on your patient revenue cycle.

 Use analytics to test and improve over time

 Analyzing your metrics is the best way to improve over time.
 This includes the billing and payment process.
 You want to closely track the number of payments received within a time period and cross-reference them with the number of support calls sustained during the same window of time.
 This process will tell you what is working and what isn’t, so you can focus your efforts on a design that diminishes time in patients’ accounts receivables and strengthens the revenue cycle.
 Patient satisfaction is also a big indicator of accelerated payments.
 Ask for your patients’ input and integrate it into your processes.